 Fire vs. Materials: Is Polyester Flame Retardant?

-Polyester is the most extensively used fiber in the textile industry for various applications since it is a strong, durable, easy-to-dry, soft, and absorbent material.
-So it's likely that you'll encounter polyester in your house or business, but the question is: is polyester flame retardant?
+Polyester is the most extensively used fiber in the textile industry for various applications.
+This is due to its characteristics: it is a strong, durable, easy-to-dry, soft, and absorbent material.
+So, it's likely that you'll encounter polyester in your house or business.
+Nevertheless, the question is: is polyester flame retardant?

 At RDR Technologies, we want the best for our customers.
-That is why, in this edition of fire vs. materials, we will discuss polyester, its level of fire retardancy, and its treatment with fire retardant chemicals for added safety.
+That is why, in this edition of fire vs. materials, we will discuss:

 The Chemical Composition of Polyester